Column Store FAQ

 create table t5(c1 TINYINT, c2 VARVHAR(50)) CHARSET=binary with column group (each column);

-Secondly, if the user or business can accept it, specify the utf8mb4_bin character set when creating a MySQL tenant table, and add the following parameters: CHARSET = utf8mb4 collate=utf8mb4_bin
+Secondly, if users or the business can accept it, specify the utf8mb4_bin character set when creating a MySQL-compatible tenant table, with the following parameter: CHARSET = utf8mb4 collate=utf8mb4_bin.

-Additionally, increasing the IOPS of the unit can speed up the direct import.
+Additionally, increasing the IOPS of UNIT can accelerate direct load.

-What are the characteristics of the optimizer for columnar storage?
+What are the characteristics of the column-oriented storage optimizer?

-- The optimizer can autonomously choose between row-based and columnar storage.
+- The ability for the optimizer to autonomously choose between row and column storage.

-- The optimizer has adapted the plan cost calculation for columnar storage.
+- Adaptation to plan cost calculation for column storage.

-- The optimizer has added late materialization optimization for columnar storage.
+- Added late materialization optimization for column storage.